bryndin/ai-coded-pacman/journal.md

 >
 > Gemini 1.5 Pro struggles to create proper logic for drawing a ghost.
 It's not clear why it suggests drawing a bottom semicircle, for the ghosts head when it have to be the top.
 It can't get the proper trigonometric functions to draw the wavy skirt in several attempts.
 > For now we disable the skirt logic and replace it with a rectangle.

+## Step 38

+**Problem:** Ghosts rendering logic is broken, see if it can be fixed.

+> [!NOTE]
+> We fixed the drawing logic by hand as LLMs kept hallucinating with trig functions.